19/09/2019 0 Comments

 Keep in mind that these are daily doses that include all noise exposure that you can have during the day.
 They all add up!

-As a point of reference, the output of personal audio devices may range from 75 dB to as high as 136 dB.
+As a point of reference, the output of personal audio devices may range from 75 dB to as high as 136 dB .
 The maximum output levels vary depending upon regulations and legislation in different countries.
-Typically, users of personal audio devices choose to set the volume between 75 and 105 dB!
+Typically, users of personal audio devices choose to set the volume between 75 to 105 dB!

 The basic formula for protecting your hearing is simple enough: keep the volume at a reasonable level and limit your listening time.
 Here are a few other ways to reduce the risk of hearing loss: